-The student has the right to cancel the Enrollment Agreement for a program of instruction, including any equipment or other goods and services included in the Agreement, until midnight of the fifth business day after the first class session he/she was scheduled to attend.
-A business day means a day which the student was scheduled to attend a class session.
+The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance, at the first class session or the seventh day after enrollment, whichever is later.
 If the student cancels, any payment and signed negotiable instrument shall be returned to the student within forty-five (45) days of the date the student signed the cancellation notice, less a reasonable deposit or application fee not to exceed \$100.00, and non-refundable fees.